MichielBontenbal/Computer_vision_fall24/README.md

 A repository of my lectures on Computer Vision (CV) in the fall of 2024.

 These lectures are part of the Minor Applied Artificial Intelligence.

-In this minor we give these lectures so students have a basic understanding of CV.
+With the lessons (12 hour in total) students just get a basic introduction to CV.
 Other lecturers do topics like Machine Learing, Data Science, Math & Statistics, NLP etc.

 The lecture slides are in Dutch.
-The accompanying notebooks, however, are in English.
+The accompanying notebooks are in English.

 ### Lecture 1: Best of Computer Vision
 - Duration of lecture: 4 hours
 - Topics: CNN's, Image Embeddings, Vision Language Models
 - Notebooks

 ### Lecture 2: CV classics
 - Duration of lecture: 2 hours
 - Topics: Preprocessing images with Numpy and OpenCV